pog5/Core/README.md

 The project uses the Cloud Command Framework for Paper and almost nothing.

-It's extremely configurable with simple to edit messages (check messages/CoreMessages.java)
+It's extremely configurable with simple to edit messages (check `messages/CoreMessages.java`)

+The code is not really documented as I was writing it to be private/only used internally.

 ### Todo:
 Dates are in the format of `DD/MM/YYYY`